Conquer Your College Financing Fears With Ohio's 529 Plan

 Fear: What if the 529 affects my financial aid?

 Fact: If you own a 529 account for your child, the funds will only be included up to the maximum amount of 5.64% in figuring out the Expected Family Contribution (EFC) on your FAFSA.
 Put another way, if you have $10,000 in a 529 Plan, only $564 will count against your eligibility for federal financial aid.

 Fear: What if I don’t know how to get started?

 Fact: Ohio’s 529 Plan, CollegeAdvantage wants to help you!
 Ohio’s 529 Plan offers tools and calculators to shape your 529 plan.
-Crunch the numbers with the College Savings Planner to calculate estimated college costs and determine the monthly amount to contribute to reach your savings goals.
-If you’re wondering when you should start saving for their higher education, use the Cost Of Waiting Tool to see what a difference starting early can do for building up the 529 plan.
+Crunch the numbers with the College Savings Estimator to calculate estimated college costs and determine the monthly amount to contribute to reach your savings goals.
+If you’re wondering when you should start saving for their higher education, use the Cost Of Delaying Savings Tool to see what a difference starting early can do for building up the 529 plan.
 The Tax Benefit Tool shows how a tax-advantaged 529 plan can grow when compared to a taxable savings account.
 Don’t forget, the sooner you start the 529 account, the sooner the power of compound interest and tax-free earnings can go to work growing the account.
 Use our blog page as a resource to find answers to more specific questions you may have.

 If you’re ready to start saving for your child’s future higher education expenses, it’s simple to go online to open an account in minutes.
 A 529 account can be used for whatever comes after high school — whether vocational or trade programs, community or traditional four-year college or university programs. lf you already have a 529 plan, it might be time to review these life-stage account strategies or perform account maintenance.
 And remember: A 529 college savings plan is an excellent alternative to student loan debt.